Scottdale, Pennsylvania: 1969-present: Proposed mall construction and fallout

 In the years following the failed mall construction, Scottdale has seen an economic decline.
 Approximately 2,000 of its residents are employed as of 2022 with a majority being in health care or retail work.
 14.3% of Scottdale residents are below the poverty line with a median household income of just over $53,000.
 The borough also has an unemployment rate of 7.4%, which is 1.4% higher than the national average.

 From 2004 until 2009, Scottdale's mayor was Patricia Walker.
 She was the borough's first female mayor as well as their first African American mayor.
 She was a 1951 graduate of Scottdale High School and had served on the borough council since 1988.

 In 2022, the former Greystone Manor, once used as a department store, was purchased.
 Built in 1905, the building sat abandoned for decades where it deteriorated.
 With the purchase, $2 million in renovations have been made to restore the building.

 Chuck King, Scottdale's mayor, was elected in 2010 and was named Pennsylvania's Mayor of the Year in 2024.
 King sought re-election, however, he lost the Republican nomination to Lindy House in the 2025 primary.
-With no democrats or third-party candidates on the mayoral ticket, she is projected to take the title of mayor of the borough in 2026.
+With no democrats or third-party candidates on the mayoral ticket, she was named the title of mayor of the borough in 2026.

+On June 6, 2026, Scottdale was heavily affected by a tornado and severe thunderstorms that left over half the borough without electricity for several days.
+The tornado also caused severe damage to several homes in the area and littered large amounts of debris in the downtown area as well as causing significant damage to the main roads throughout the borough.
+The following day, Mayor Lindy House declared an immediate "disaster emergency" for the borough, which was lifted days later.